sassoftware/viya4-monitoring-kubernetes/logging/README.md

 To prevent Elasticsearch and your SAS Viya deployment from competing for the same disk space, you might want to direct the Elasticsearch PVCs to a different Kubernetes storageClass.
-This will prevent contention and insulate each one from storage issues that are caused by the other.
+This prevents contention and insulates each one from storage issues that are caused by the other.
 For example, if you use different storageClasses and your SAS Viya deployment runs out of disk space, Elasticsearch continues to operate.

 To specify an alternate storageClass to use, modify the appropriate `user-values-*.yaml` file used for Helm processing, as described above.
-The lines referencing the storageClass in the persistence stanza of the `user-values-*.yaml` file are commented out by default, which specified that the default storage class is used.
+By default, the lines referencing the storageClass in the persistence stanza of the `user-values-*.yaml` file are commented out, which specifies that the default storage class is used.
 To direct the Elasticsearch PVCs to use an alternate storageClass, edit the file to uncomment the appropriate lines and confirm the storageClassName matches your preferred storageClass.
 The example used in the section ___"Modify user-values-*.yaml"___ above